splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 ..  image:: /_images/apm/apm-use-cases/service-map-02.png
     :width: 50%
-    :alt: This screenshot shows the Tag Spotlight preview of the endpoints with the top error rate and the top latency.
+    :alt: This screenshot shows the Tag Spotlight card with endpoint data showing the top error rate and the top latency.

 .. _tag-spotlight-link: